Krymancer/Thumbmulator/README.md

 # Thumbmulator

-Thumbmulator is a ARM thumb mode code emulator that runs your the hexadecimal format of assembly code and show the results of regisgters, memory and stack.
+Thumbmulator is a ARM thumb mode code emulator

 Compile:

-> make
+    make

-Go to the bin/ in the project folder and run it.
+Go to the `bin/` in the project folder and run it.

 Usage:

-> ./thumbmulator asmcode
+    ./thumbmulator code

-To make your code in the bin/thumb edit the startup.s and put you code ther, after simple run make in bin/thumb path and use the generated startup.lst to emule  with thumbnator
+To make your code go in `bin/thumb/arm-assembly` edit the startup.s with you code, after simple run `lstsanitaze` to generate the file `code.lst` that alow to `Thumbmulator` run the code.

 ## Dependencies

-    arm-none-gnueabi (you can download in arm page) //maybe using the linux-gnueabi not work
+`arm-none-gnueabi` [download](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) to cross-compiler the assembly.
+`make`
+`g++` or other, supporting c++11